JoanneF3188/cplusplus-independent-study/entries/entry04-the-exploring.md

 I need to turn it into something that I, myself can understand.
 Therefore, through the week, I have been researching ways for me to fully understand a line of code.
-Although, to many, this may seem like a waste of time -and I agree, it was very time consuming- I feel that it is very essential for me to fully understand before I can move on
+Although, to many, this may seem like a waste of time -and I agree, it was very time consuming- I feel that it is very essential for me to fully understand before I can move on.

 [**Back**](entry03-starting.md) [**Menu**](../README.md) [**Next**](entry05-.md)